Haim Ginott: Personal life

 Ginott resided at 923 Fifth Avenue in New York City.
 He was survived by his widow, the former Dr. Alice Lasker, who was also a psychologist and co-author, with her husband, of "Between Husband and Wife."
 They had two daughters, Mimi and Mrs. Roz Frumess.

+From 1952 to 1960, he served as the Chief Clinical Psychologist at the Child Guidance Clinic in Jacksonville, Florida.

 Death

 Ginott died at Beekman Downtown Hospital on November 4, 1973.
 He was buried in Israel at Kibbutz Sha'ar HaGolan in the Jordan Valley.